-What to Look for in a Fish Fillet Knife
+What to Look for in Fish Fillet Knives

 With a sharp fish knife, filleting is easy.
 That’s why the blade sharpness and material is so critical.
 You need a blade that is both flexible and thin, while keeping its edge so that you don’t have to sharpen it regularly.
 A full tang blade is a good feature to look for, as it will provide extra strength and balance the knife out well.